 Recent work:

-PhD in Public Health Sciences, Washington University in St. Louis (Aug.
-2020 - present; Expected: May 2024)
+PhD in Public Health Sciences, Washington University in St. Louis (May 2024)

 MPH in Health Behavior, University of North Carolina at Chapel Hill (May 2020)